tsgonzalez/tsgonzalez.github.io/_pages/about.md

 <p>
-  I was a visiting graduate student in the
+  Previously, I was a visiting graduate student in the
   <a href="https://simons.berkeley.edu/people/tomas-gonzalez-lara" target="_blank">Federated and Collaborative Learning</a>
   program at the Simons Institute.
-Before my PhD, I obtained my MSc from the
+I obtained my MSc from the
   <a href="https://imc.uc.cl/" target="_blank">Institute for Mathematical and Computational Engineering</a>
   at the Catholic University of Chile, advised by
   <a href="https://sites.google.com/view/cguzman/" target="_blank">Cristóbal Guzmán</a>.